KartikayKaul/Matrix/README.md

 One more way to speed up operations is to use `-O3` optimization flag but I have not tested the value of the results on large matrices' operations. `matmul_simd` operation does not have much speedup through `O3` optimization so it has not been benchmarked with it.

+Point to note is that I have tested it only on gcc compiler.
+Optimizations on other compilers such as icx have not been tested.
+In near future, I will also test this on MSVC and ICC as well.
+Currently plan is to make the code as portable as possible and make use of `std` functions to achieve so if possible.
 ### Commands
 Compiling using OpenMP:-
 ```bash